veloceeo/veloceeo_testing/veleco_backend_i1yfc0/API_DOCUMENTATION.md

-# Veleco Backend — API Documentation
+# Veleceeo Backend — API Documentation

 This document consolidates all HTTP APIs in the repository, grouped by category.
 Each section lists the route prefix, endpoints (method + path), the handler file or function, required inputs, and a short description of behavior.